-Remove the four stopper wires by unscrewing the M5 lock nuts.
+Remove the four stopper wires by unscrewing the M5 Nyloc nuts.
 Replace the washers and nut on to the cable once removed to keep them together.

-The assembly can be placed in the holding base tool 133-8129 and locked in place.
+The assembly can be placed in the holding base tool 133-8114 or 133-8129 and locked in place.
 This will stabilise the assembly and can make disassembly easier.
 The femur will be dismantled starting from the top part 133-5102.